Hatia railway station

 Hatia station plays as a major transportation hub for both passengers and goods, connecting Hatia with the rest of India.
 The total number of trains that pass through Hatia HTE is 18.

 Facilities

 The major facilities available are waiting rooms, retiring room, computerised reservation facility, reservation counter, vehicle parking, etc. The vehicles are allowed to enter the station premises.
 There are refreshment rooms vegetarian and non vegetarian, tea stall, book stall, post and telegraphic office.
-Security personnel from the Government Railway police (G.R.P) and Railway Protection Force (RPF) are present for security.
-The Railway medical unit providing health facilities is located near Hatia Station.
+Security personnel from the Government Railway police (GRP) and Railway Protection Force (RPF) are present for security.
+The Railway medical unit providing health facilities is located near Hatia station.
 Hatia Station is located close to the bus terminal and domestic airport providing transport to important destinations of Jharkhand.

 Platforms

 The three platforms are interconnected with foot overbridges (FOB).

 Trains

 Hatia is a major railway station in Ranchi division of the South Eastern Railway and a terminal station for several trains.
 Several electrified as well as diesel local, M/E, SF, GR passenger trains also run from Hatia / Ranchi to different destinations of the country on frequent intervals.

 Many passenger and express trains serve Hatia Station.